See the man with the lonely eyes

 Ah, yes, Tom Dolan.
 Asshole Extraordinaire.
 He’d been a thorn in my side since I reported to the Rock Island district office six years ago.
-Also gifted heavy equipment operator like Beth, he wasted that well-earned reputation by being the most disagreeable person possible.
-He never started a job without bitching about it for ten minutes first, bitching about it the whole time doing it, or bitching about it to his buddies at the bar later.
+A gifted heavy equipment operator like Beth, he wasted that well-earned reputation by being the most disagreeable person possible.
+He never started a job without bitching about it for ten minutes, then bitching about it the whole time doing it, or bitching about it to his buddies at the bar later.
 Usually it was a combination of all three.

 He grabbed Beth’s ass the first day of the powerhouse job.
 Without blinking she raked her boot down his shin and smashed her forearm into his face when he bent over in pain; she hadn’t made it to site supervisor by being timid.
 Dolan flopped to the ground with blood streaming from his nose.
 She woke him up by dumping a five-gallon water cooler on him.

-Beth got a not-so-stern talking to from our boss, and a bouquet of flowers from the rest of people on her crew.
-Anyone in our district would have done anything Beth asked even before that -- because earned her position by working hard on site and in school, and she asks.
-She also takes every opportunity to praise people’s work, though she won’t shy away from telling them when they messed up.
+Beth got a not-so-stern talking to from our boss, and a bouquet of flowers from the rest of the people on her crew.
+Anyone in our district would have done anything Beth asked even before that – because she earned her position by working hard, and she asks.
+She also takes every opportunity to praise people’s work, though she won’t shy away from telling them when they mess up.
 She does it in a nice way, like a coach trying to teach and not as someone trying to embarrass them.
 People eat it up and treat her like their favorite kid sister.
 Doesn’t work for everyone, but it does for her.

 “Well, you sure don’t need me here watching over your shoulder.
 That plan sounds good.”

-I turned to survey the site again and a beam of sunlight reflected off the river, catching me right in the eyes.
+I turned to survey the site again; a beam of sunlight reflected off the river, catching me right in the eyes.
 Even through my ultra-dark sunglasses the light caused pain to lance through my left eye and deep into my brain.
 I flinched and turned away.